Lettuce in Austin, Texas

 For any week (if you have too much food, or have run out), you can schedule a deliver for any other regularly available delivery day.

 Note: We don’t deliver on US holidays, or if there is severe weather that is affecting harvesting, operations or delivery.

-You will receive an email 2 days before your regularly scheduled delivery day describing the recipes and ingredients coming up.
-It will also include a shopping list for pantry items such as oil, butter, salt, etc. you will need to cook the meals, nutrition notes and other info.
+You will receive an email 5 days before your regularly scheduled delivery day describing the recipes and ingredients coming up.
+It will also include a shopping list for pantry items such as oil, butter, salt, etc. you will need to prepare the meals, nutrition notes and other info.

-The cut off time for you to make changes or to skip your delivery is 9am on the day before the delivery.
+The cut off time for you to make changes or to skip your delivery is 9am 2 days before the delivery.

 We will pick up previous week’s containers and other materials when making the delivery – you will need to put them outside your door.

 You will receive additional notifications with everything you need to know at every step of the way.
 You can always write to us at firstname.lastname@example.org anytime with questions or changes you’d like to make.

 Our processes and materials used change with the seasons, weather patterns and other local factors.
 For instance, during the hot summers of Austin, we use extra, high quality insulation in our packaging that keep ingredients cold/frozen even when exposed to the hot sun.
 We may also suggest that you put out a cooler into which we can leave the deliveries.